Samhain: In Irish mythology

 While Irish mythology was originally a spoken tradition, much of it was eventually written down in the Middle Ages by Christian monks.
 The tenth-century tale Tochmarc Emire ('The Wooing of Emer') lists Samhain as the first of the four seasonal festivals of the year.
-The literature says a peace would be declared and there were great gatherings where they held meetings, feasted, drank alcohol, and held contests.
+The literature says a peace would be declared, and there were great gatherings where they held meetings, feasted, drank alcohol, and held contests.
 These gatherings are a popular setting for early Irish tales.
 The tale Echtra Cormaic ('Cormac's Adventure') says that the Feast of Tara was held every seventh Samhain, hosted by the High King of Ireland, during which new laws and duties were ordained; anyone who broke the laws established during this time would be banished.

 According to Irish mythology, Samhain (like Bealtaine) was a time when the 'doorways' to the Otherworld opened, allowing supernatural beings and the souls of the dead to come into our world; while Bealtaine was a summer festival for the living, Samhain "was essentially a festival for the dead".
 The Boyhood Deeds of Fionn says that the sídhe (fairy mounds or portals to the Otherworld) "were always open at Samhain".
 Each year the fire-breather Aillen emerges from the Otherworld and burns down the palace of Tara during the Samhain festival after lulling everyone to sleep with his music.

-One Samhain, the young Fionn mac Cumhaill is able to stay awake and slays Aillen with a magical spear, for which he is made leader of the fianna.
-In a similar tale, one Samhain the Otherworld being Cúldubh comes out of the burial mound on Slievenamon and snatches a roast pig.
+One Samhain, the young Fionn mac Cumhaill, stays awake and slays Aillen with a magical spear, for which he is made leader of the fianna.
+In a similar tale, one Samhain, the Otherworld being Cúldubh emerges from the burial mound on Slievenamon and snatches a roast pig.
 Fionn kills Cúldubh with a spear throw as he re-enters the mound.
 Fionn's thumb is caught between the door and the post as it shuts, and he puts it in his mouth to ease the pain.
 As his thumb had been inside the Otherworld, Fionn is bestowed with great wisdom.
 This may refer to gaining knowledge from the ancestors.
 Acallam na Senórach ('Colloquy of the Elders') tells how three female werewolves emerge from the cave of Cruachan (an Otherworld portal) each Samhain and kill livestock.
 When Cas Corach plays his harp, they take on human form, and the fianna warrior Caílte then slays them with a spear.